 Hi everyone!
 We are team TerraShift: an all-girls and ethnically diverse team based in the UK, who are passionate about STEM and entrepreneurship.
 Though we are only three aspiring engineers and one medic, we truly believe that we can achieve our mission of making the world a better and more equal place, where nobody would lie awake hungry at night.
+And that’s why we loved participating in the 2020 #beapirate youth challenge by Moonshot Pirates.

 Our project, RevGro, tackles agricultural poverty and global hunger through our affordable, eco-friendly and mechanical device designed to improve the work efficiency of farmers by reducing manual labour whilst increasing crop yields.
 Aside from our dedication to our project, we enjoy following F1, singing musical theatre, discussing space and watching films!